Selindek/spring-data-jpa-acl/acl/README.md

 ... then all the members of that group will get the message not only your friends.

-## Other features
+# Other features

+## @AclSearchable

+A flexible search system is a common requirement in modern clients.
+So if a user types in a text into the search user field he expects to find all the users which have that pattern in their first-name, last-name or email-address or even in their address.
+Such features are usually implemented by using external indexes like elasticsearch.
+It can be used together with the ACL too: When the actual objects are loaded from the DB by id, all the objects without proper permissions will be filtered out.

+However if you want to create a paginated search result using ACl - that's impossible.
+Also, if you run the server on multiple instances you need some extra caution if you want to use external indexes.
+And sometimes integrating the search system itself is a very complicated and painful process.

+_... and that's exactly the reason why..._

+The ACl has an inbuilt - simple but quite effective - search functionality.
+It's not suitable for excessive usage, so if you want to provide a full-scale text search for hundreds of thousands of users, then you should consider to implement some 3rd party indexed search system.
+But if you want to provide the search feature for only administrators or power users or you have only a few hundreds of users or you simply doesn't expect more than a couple of searches per second then you can turn on the full-text-search feature within seconds.
+Literally.

+All you have to do is annotating all of the searchable properties of your entities with the `@AclSeachable` annotation.
+That's all.
+(Collections, numbers, associations or any properties which are not stored as characters are cannot be annotated)

+All the collection and properties endpoints and also all the exported repository-methods which have `Sort` or `Pageable` arguments will also accept a `search` parameter from now, like

+	/groups/12/users?search=foo bar

+The result will contain only the users where all the words in the search pattern (`foo` and `bar`) appear at least once in any of the annotated properties of the user domain class.
+It doesn't only filter the result but also order the result set by relevance.
+Objects have higher precedence if

+- A word appears closer to the start of the property. (`bart` has priority over `qbar`)
+- A word appears in multiple properties. (eg. in first-name and email address)

+On top of that the longer words and the words in the front of the list also get some extra priority.

+Even if those rules sound confusing just test it: It has a surprisingly good result.

+If there are both `search` and `sort` parameters in the URL then the `search` parameter has precedence.
+(Because the the search feature not only filters the results but also automatically sort them by relevance.)

+Although this functionality is present primary for the REST endpoints, you can also use it internally.
+You can pass a `Search` object for any repository methods which accept `Sort` or `Pageable` objects.
+The `Search` class is a subclass of `Sort` and `Pageable` also contains a `Sort` property.

+Because of performance reasons the search logic handles only the first three words of the pattern.
+You can change it with the following property in your application.properties file:

+	spring.data.jpa.acl.max-search-words=3

 ## Missing features

-Unfortunately the @DataJpaTest annotation what can be used for testing the JpaRepositories cannot be used together with this extension.
+Unfortunately the `@DataJpaTest` annotation what can be used for testing the JpaRepositories cannot be used together with this extension.
 If you have test classes in an existing project what uses this annotation then either turn off those tests by adding @Ignore or test the repository methods in a full context.

+## Limitations

+There are some limitations if you want to use the ACL:

+- All domain entities must have a singular id attribute.
+If you really need compound primary key then a possible workaround is using @EmbeddedId annotation.
+Theoretically it can be resolved, but I rather spend my resources to add other functionalities and improvements.
+- All queries are forced to be distinct.
+At the moment I have no idea how can I resolve this issue.

 ## Conclusion

 Maybe this document is quite long and complex but creating a safe permission-system for your application what covers all of the use cases is still much more difficult than understanding the proper usage of these annotations.
-And your final code will be much more clear if you can handle everything by including some spring packages and adding a few annotations here or there.
+And your final code will be much more clear if you can handle everything by including an extra dependency and adding a few annotations here or there.